-Lazarette: Located beneath the cockpit, the lazarette contains important equipment and provides immense storage space.
+Lazarette: Located below the cockpit through the large hatch is the lazarette.
 The forward bulkhead has a hinged step where most of the house and start batteries are located.
-The inverter and watermaker are located to port.
-The hot water tank and SCUBA compressor is to starboard.
-An emergency tiller is included as well as a spare anchor.
-This is a large area that is a convenient storage cavern for extra supplies and gear.
+All (4) of the house batteries were replaced in 2020.
+The inverter is outboard to port, and there is a water maker and steering.
+On the starboard side is the hot water tank.
+An emergency tiller is fitted in the overhead.
+An Engel freezer/refrigerator is also stored here.
+This is a larger area that is a convenient storage cavern for extra supplies and gear.

-Galley: Moving forward on the same level as the saloon connects you to the galley positioned portside.
+Galley: Moving forward on the same level as the saloon connects you to the galley portside.
 The beautiful teak faced column that provides delivery of the main engine dry stack exhaust creates a natural divide while retaining an open-air feeling.
-This is a functional galley with Corian counters, teak lockers and drawers.
-A large stainless-steel double basin sink with faucet is located on the counter.
-A Seaward 10 three-burner propane stove and oven with overhead exhaust fan is located to port.
+The current owners have taken their time aboard seriously and upgraded the refrigerator freezer system to a more efficient Vitrifrigo stainless faced refrigerator/freezer system.
+This is a functional galley with Corian counters, teak lockers, drawers and two opening portlights outboard.
+Above the sink is a microwave oven, and on the aft counter is a double stainless-steel sink with Grohe faucet and Aqua Sana filtered drinking water faucet.
+There is a new Dickinson two-burner propane, Breville convection oven, and overhead fan.
 The galley creates an intersection with two choices, you can go down the centerline hallway to reach the head and staterooms or continue up a few short steps to the pilothouse.

-Pilothouse: The pilothouse is accessed a few steps up from the saloon and offers a dedicated space to navigate from.
-There are two Dutch Doors outboard for easy access to the Portuguese bridge.
-The stainless-steel helm wheel is surrounded by a well-designed dash area fitted with electronics control screens positioned above and below the forward windows.
-Navigation equipment includes; autopilot, fish finder, chart plotter / GPS, and VHF.
+Pilothouse: The Pilothouse is accessed a few steps up from the entry level.
+The view from the pilothouse is outstanding – you are surrounded by windows looking forward, outboard and aft.
+There are two Dutch Doors outboard for easy outside deck access.
+The navigation systems were upgraded in 2018 to include Digital Yacht AIS, NMEA router, and wireless router which enable navigation through laptop and tablet software.
+There is a stainless-steel wheel with a well laid out dash area fitted with the electronics control screens smartly positioned above and below the forward windows.
 The electrical panel breaker is behind a clear door cabinet to starboard.
-The main engine and wing engine Morse control levers are located on the main dash above the steering wheel.
-On the vertical face there are controls for the bow thruster, anchor windlass, horn and wipers.
-The primary ships systems are monitored from this raised pilothouse including controls for the externally mounted spotlight, generator, active fin stabilizer and air conditioning systems.
-The aft section of the pilothouse has a watch berth and a large sofa settee fronted by a teak table making this an easy place to run the vessel or as a shipside office when in port.
-Many owners enjoy the pilothouse during dinner to enjoy the spectacular view.
+On the horizontal dash you have the main engine levers.
+On the vertical face there are controls for the bow thruster, anchor windlass, horn, wipers, etc. The aft section has a watch berth converted into storage with the large sofa/settee fronted by a custom, adjustable teak table making this an easy place to run the vessel or as a shipside office when in port.

 Down a few short steps in the center of the vessel, a wide hallway connects the upper entry level with the staterooms and head below.
-This lower level is carpeted (except the head which has synthetic vinyl teak and spruce cover.
+This entire lower-level floor is carpeted (except the head which has a gelcoat/fiberglass sole).

 Guest Stateroom: The guest stateroom is to port and features two bunk beds.
-The upper bunk is fixed, the lower bunk can be pulled out to be made wider and there are two pull out drawers for storage below.
-There is overhead lighting and reading lights by the bunks.
-Outboard are two portlights that can be opened for ventilation.
-The Splendide combination laundry appliance is secure in a locker with louvered door, next to a deep hanging locker and a bank of drawers.
-Below the lower bunk you have access to the active fin stabilizer on the port side.
+The upper bunk is fixed, the lower bunk can be pulled out to be made wider.
+There is good lighting overhead and by the bunks.
+Outboard are two portholes that can be opened for ventilation.
+There is also an on deck Dorade vent to provide outside air ventilation.
+Below the lower bunk you have access to storage and the thru-hull transducer.
+There is a hanging locker and shelf area with drawers.
 Aft in the guest stateroom is the door entry to the engine room.

-Engine Room: Entry into the engine room is through a dedicated door located aft in the guest stateroom (you can also enter though the sole, aft in the saloon).
+Engine Room: You enter the engine room through a door located aft in the guest stateroom (you can also enter though the sole, aft in the saloon).
 The maintenance strakes molded into the hull create additional headroom outboard of the main engine on both sides.
 Two fiberglass fuel tanks with perforated aluminum screens are outboard and each tank has its’ own sight glass for a quick fuel level viewing.
-Both tanks feed a supply tank in the forward bilge.
-The engine room is well laid out and has been equipped with all systems and components easy to inspect and service.
+Both tanks feed a supply manifold tank in the forward bilge and this reservoir has a water in fuel alarm and a sump built in for stripping out water or fuel tank debris.
+The supply tank access was rebuilt on both tanks in 2019.
+This engine room is well laid out, has been equipped with all systems and components easy to inspect and service.
 The Lugger L688D main engine is keel cooled with a dry stack exhaust and mated to a Twin Disc 3.0:1 transmission.
 This is a continuous duty rated power plant that was engineered for non-stop passage making over several days or weeks.
-Fresh air intake from the cockpit risers and internal blowers keep air circulating and the hot air is directed up the stack to vent out above the engine room and upper aft deck.
+Fresh air intake from the cockpit risers and internal blower keeps air circulating and the hot air is directed up the stack to vent out above the engine room to maintain ideal engine room operating temps.
+The stack, muffler and exhaust hardware were replaced in 2019, including the protective heat cover.
 Diesel fuel filtration is accomplished by dual Racor 900 filters and a Racor 500 filter for the generator.
-To help with clean fuel Migrator 1 has a fuel pump providing the ability to transfer fuel between tanks.
+Oil changes are convenient through X-ChangeR oil change system plumbed to the main engine and the generator.
+KEMO SABE has a fuel filtering system.
+A 10-gallon day tank supplies fuel to the generator (2020).

-Head and shower: The head is centrally located across from the guest stateroom and includes a separate shower enclosure, an electric head, a vanity and medicine cabinet.
-The Corian countertop has a built-in sink.
-Fresh air is circulated via two opening screened portholes and supplemented by an exhaust fan in the shower.
+Head and shower: The head features a separate shower enclosure, a manual sea water head, a vanity and medicine cabinet all highlighted by a Corian countertop with built in sink and teak trim throughout.
+Fresh air is circulated via two opening screened portholes.

-Owner Stateroom: The owner’s stateroom is below the foredeck in the bow of the boat and includes a prominent island berth.
-There is storage underneath the steps leading up to the berth (ideal for light, bulky provisions and spares) and large drawers at the bottom of the berth perfect for clothing and blankets.
-Below the mattress you find access to the bow thruster and a separate house battery bank for powering the bow thruster and windlass (also chart storage and the storm plates).
-Ventilation is provided via the large hatch overhead, opening portlights outboard and two round portlights aft in the Portuguese bridge.
-The interior hull sides have varnished teak slat ceilings.
-Forward are two locker doors providing access to the chain locker.
-All cabinetry and furniture including overhead lockers, drawers and hanging lockers are teak.
+Owner Stateroom: The owner’s stateroom is below the foredeck in the bow of the boat.
+Most prominent is her large island berth.
+There is storage underneath the step, floor, and the bed (ideal for light, bulky provisions -paper towels, etc. – and spares).
+Below the bed is also access to the bow thruster and a separate house battery bank for powering the bow thruster and windlass.
+Ventilation is provided via the large hatch overhead, opening portlights outboard, two round portlights aft in the Portuguese bridge, and outside air from a foredeck dorade vent.
+The interior hull sides have varnished teak slats outboard.
+Forward are two locker doors that provide access to the chain locker, washdown plumbing, and windlass motor.
+All cabinetry and furniture are teak: overhead lockers, drawers and hanging lockers.
 There is a built-in changing seat with upholstered cushion to starboard.
-Controls for the windlass and bow thruster are mounted in the bed frame.
+Controls for the windlass, bow thrusters, and saltwater anchor washdown are mounted in the bed frame.
 This room is carpeted.
 The black water holding tank is accessed below the carpeted area at the foot of the bed.
-There is a flat screen television mounted on the aft bulkhead.

-Boat Deck: The large boat deck stows the athwartship mounted Livingston dinghy powered by a 9.9 HP Yamaha outboard.
-The dinghy is launched via remote controls for the electric winches mounted on the boom.
-There are built-in stands and tie downs for securing the tender.
-The life raft is mounted on the pilothouse roof.
+Boat Deck: The large boat deck stows the athwartship mounted AB 9AL 9-foot aluminum-hull inflatable dinghy powered by a 15 HP Yamaha 2-stroke (2018).
+The dinghy is launched with remote controls (2020) for the WARN 800 electric hoists mounted on the boom (2020).
+Lines and cables (2018).
+Dinghy chocks and tie downs secure the tender.
+Two folding bicycles fit on the deck forward of the dinghy.

 Foredeck and Exterior

-Electrical: General summary of electrical equipment aboard Migrator 1.
+Electrical: General summary of electrical equipment aboard KEMO SABE.